Record Retention for Sponsored Projects

 This page contains links to 3rd party content.
 If you experience any issues accessing the content, please contact Sponsored Projects.

 Retention of sponsored project expense documentation is important, especially in the event of an audit.
 If a sponsored project is audited and supporting expense documentation cannot be provided to the auditors, then the expenses for which there is no documentation will automatically be deemed unallowable.
-Unallowable sponsored project expenses must then be transferred off of the sponsored project account.
+Unallowable sponsored project expenses must then be transferred off the sponsored project account.
 Such unallowable cost pitfalls can be avoided, though, by adhering to the following guidance.

 NSHE procedures and guidelines for record retention